canyon289/SpookyAuthorNLP/proposal/capstone_proposal_template.md

 The hops is by analyzing the writing styles, word usage, and phrasing, of thousands of these strings we can id the authors without needing labels.

+The dataset is roughly balanced with 7900 samples from Edgar Allen Poe, 6044 from Mary Shelley, and 5635 from HP Lovecraft.
+When making test train splits the stratified shuffle split will be used to preserve the class ratios from the train set.

 Further details on the train and test datasets can be found in the exploratory analysis folder